Parental leave is an entitlement to a period of leave if you or your partner are having or adopting a child. Parental leave includes:

 In addition to above, the Paid Parental Leave Act (2010) allows for primary carers to receive the federal minimum wage for 18 weeks paid for by the Australian Government.
 To be eligible, you must have:

-In addition, eligible working dads and partners, including same sex and adopting parents, are able to receive two-weeks government funded pay through 'Dad and Partner Pay' after having a baby or adopting a child.
+In addition, eligible working partners, including same sex and adopting parents, are able to receive two-weeks government funded pay through 'Dad and Partner Pay' after having a baby or adopting a child.

 Want more information about Australian Government parental leave pay?